shadowsocks/shadowsocks/README.md

 Documentation
 -------------

-You can find all the documentation in the [Wiki].
+You can find all the documentation in the [Wiki](https://github.com/shadowsocks/shadowsocks/wiki).

 License
 -------